vibraniumforge/precious-metal-price/README.md

 1 Metric Ton = 32150.747 Troy Ounces
 1 Imperial Ton = 32666.667 Troy Ounces

-Please be forewarned that the API is a free account, and that it only allows a certain amount of calls in a certain amount of time.
+Please be forewarned that the API is a free account, and that it only allows 5 calls per minute or 500 calls per day.